Arianee/docs/docs/arianee-message.md

 ---
-title: Message to Passport
+title: Send Message to Passport
-sidebar_label: Message to Passport
+sidebar_label: Send Message to Passport
 ---

 ## **What is the Message feature?**